 Take your stairs to the next level with a stair runner!
 (See what we did there?)
-Installing a plush and personality-packed rug will add warmth, style, and safety.
+Installing a plush and personality-packed carpet runner on your stairs will add warmth, style, and safety.

 1. What Stairs Are Best?

-Novices should stick with straight hardwood staircases with treads that have finished edges.
-If you have fully carpeted stairs, this DIY will get a bit more complicated, as carpeting may cover an unsightly subfloor that will needed to be converted to hardwood first—a bigger project and one for the pros.
+If you’re a novice, learning how to install a stair runner, stick with straight hardwood staircases with treads that have finished edges.
+If you have fully carpeted stairs, this DIY stair runner project will get a bit more complicated, as carpeting may cover an unsightly subfloor that will need to be converted to hardwood first—a bigger project and one for the pros.

 2. Do The Math

-How wide a runner do you need?
+How wide a stair runner do you need to install?
 Measure the total width of your steps and subtract how much wood you’d like exposed on either side.
-Standard stair width is 36 inches.
+The standard stair width is 36 inches.
 Look for runners that are between 27 and 30 inches wide, but go wider if your stairs are wider.
 To calculate runner length, measure one step’s depth and the total riser height, including the nose (the rounded edge of the step).
 Multiply the depth by the total number of treads, and the height by the total number of risers.
 Add those numbers, plus at least 6 inches extra for trimming.

 3. Select A Stair Runner